 - Fall Semester: August 22

 - Summer: Applications accepted on a rolling basis

-Interested Penn undergraduate students should send an email to email@example.com with a resume and a cover letter specifying your interest in one of the fellowships with the Greater Philadelphia Coalition Against Hunger.
-Since two separate, distinctive fellowships are available, please specify which fellowship you are applying for in the subject line of your email.
-In the cover letter, please describe how this fellowship will help you explore a particular career path and/or develop a specific skill.
+Interested Penn undergraduate students should send an email to firstname.lastname@example.org with a resume and a cover letter specifying your interest in this fellowship.
+Since applications are accepted on a rolling basis, please indicate which term you are applying for in the subject line of the email.
+In the cover letter, please describe how the Fellowship will help you explore a particular career path and/or develop a specific skill.

-Applicants should not contact the organizations directly.
-Please email firstname.lastname@example.org with any questions regarding the fellowships.
+Applicants should not contact the organization directly.
+Please email email@example.com with any questions regarding the fellowships.